Traditional IRA Growth Calculator

 An Individual Retirement Account (IRA) is a tax-advantaged savings account designed for retirement.
 A Traditional IRA provides a potential tax deduction on contributions today, grows tax-deferred (no capital gains or dividend taxes while invested), and withdrawals in retirement are taxed as ordinary income.

-• Income limits for deductibility: If you or your spouse have a workplace retirement plan, deductibility phases out at certain income thresholds.
+Income limits for deductibility: if you or your spouse are covered by a workplace retirement plan, the deduction phases out over an income band.
 Without a workplace plan, anyone can deduct the full contribution regardless of income.
+Note that this affects the deduction, not the contribution: you can still put the money in, it just is not deductible, which is the basis of the Backdoor Roth below.

 Traditional IRA vs Roth IRA